MyCryptoCheckout/wordpress/readme.txt

 - show QR code
 - show wallet address text

+= Security =

+Disable the MCC currencies tab: after you have wallets setup you can prevent them from being edited in the WordPress admin.
+Add the following code to your wp-config file-

+<code>define( 'MYCRYPTOCHECKOUT_DISABLE_WALLET_EDITOR', true );</code>

 = Technical disclosure =

 Upon plugin activation an account is created on the MyCryptoCheckout API server: api.mycryptocheckout.com.
 The only data that is sent is your WordPress install's public URL and the plugin version.

-The URL is used by the API server to know where to send updated account info (license status, payment statistics), exchange rates and completed purchase notifications.
+The URL is used by the API server to know where to send updated account info (license status, payment statistics), exchange rates, and completed purchase notifications.
 The plugin version is used to help answer requests made by the plugin (different plugin versions speak to the API server differently).

 If your server cannot be reached by the API server this plugin will not function.